aquasecurity/trivy-action/README.md

 ```

 ### Using Trivy to scan Infrastucture as Code
-It's also possible to scan your IAC/YAML repos with Trivy's built-in repo scan.
+It's also possible to scan your IaC repos with Trivy's built-in repo scan.
 This can be handy if you want to run Trivy as a build time check on each PR that gets opened in your repo.
 This helps you identify potential vulnerablites that might get introduced with each PR.

 If you have [GitHub code scanning](https://docs.github.com/en/github/finding-security-vulnerabilities-and-errors-in-your-code/about-code-scanning) available you can use Trivy as a scanning tool as follows:
 ```yaml